-by Dr. Mykel Taylor, K-State Research and Extension, Farm Management specialist
+by Robin Reid, K-State Research and Extension, Ag Economist

-The past few years have seen some wide fluctuations in both land values and rental rates as a result of dramatic changes in profitability for farmers and ranchers in Kansas.
+The past 4-5 years have seen increased volatility in commodity prices and therefore uncertain profitability for farmers and ranchers, resulting in fluctuations in both land values and rental rates.
 According to surveys by USDA-NASS, the statewide average land value for non-irrigated cropland in 2009 was \$981/acre.
-Within a fiveyear span, that average more than doubled to \$2,150/acre in 2014.
-By 2019, non-irrigated land values in Kansas had fallen to \$2.050/acre and are expected to continue to decline as long as low commodity prices remain in place.
+Within a five-year span, that average more than doubled to \$2,150/acre in 2014.
+By 2020, nonirrigated land values in Kansas had fallen to \$1,970/acre.
 A similar pattern can be observed in pasture values.
-The state average of pasture was \$761/acre in 2010 and, within five years, values increase 80% to a record high of \$1,400/acre.
-Pasture values have fallen off slightly to \$1,390/acre in 2019.
+The state average of pasture was \$761/acre in 2010 and, within five years, values increase 80% to a record high of \$1.400/acre.
+Pasture values have fallen off slightly to \$1,370/acre in 2020.
+Farm profitability is expected to increase in 2020, largely due to government payments, which will help to stabilize the land market.